amsword/amsword.github.io/_posts/2019-12-27-Paper-Reading.md

     - some theory on how to measure the mutual information.

 #### self-supervised pretext task/data
+- Unsupervised Semantic Segmentation by Contrasting Object Mask Proposals
+    - arxiv 2/11/2021
+    - key
+        - also use the saliency map as supervised signal.
+        - the goal is to make the pixel representations from the same mask proposals be similar, and dissimilar otherwise.
 - CASTing Your Model: Learning to Localize Improves Self-Supervised Representations
     - arxiv 12/8/2020
     - two contributions